 The aphid (Greenfly) is very common and available to the trout and grayling for a large part of the year.
 This imitation has served me well for a number of years now and I use it just about anytime that a very small fly is called for, regardless of whether they are taking aphids or not.
 It is particularly good for grayling.
 Size 20.

-Another fly from the Klinkhamer family that fishes with its body below the surface.
-This is a midge imitation that will also represent a wide range of other small black flies that are so abundant throughout the warmer months, from smuts to terrestrials.
+A superb fly that modernises the Grey Duster by tying it in the parachute style.
+This is a midge imitation that will also represent a wide range of other small flies that are so abundant throughout the year, from smuts to terrestrials.
+The neutral grey colouration will cover the complete spectrum of flies whatever the trout and grayling are feeding on.
 Size 18.

 Dry Flies to Imitate Terrestrials